Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 |

-When Using DDP Plugins Set find_unused_parameters=False
+When Using DDP Plugins, Set find_unused_parameters=False
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, we have set ``find_unused_parameters=True`` for compatibility reasons that have been observed in the past (refer to the `discussion <https://github.com/PyTorchLightning/pytorch-lightning/discussions/6219>`_ for more details).